 Select your state to get started in your notary training.

 Step 2: Notary Application

 All states, minus a handful that allow attorney-notaries, require notaries public to submit an application and a fee.
 These fees vary widely by state.
 You can expect anywhere between $20 and $120 for application fees.
 Many states have moved to an online application portal where you can pay with a credit card.
 This expedites the application process and helps bring down the administrative and processing costs.
 If offered as an option, we recommend you do the online notary application whenever possible.
-The waiting period for receiving your approved notary commission varies from a few business days in states like Colorado and Texas to several weeks such as California.
+The waiting period for receiving your approved notary commission varies from a few business days in states like Colorado and Texas to several weeks such as California and Pennsylvania.

-Step 3: Notary Bond
+Step 3: Notary Bonds

 Many states require a notary bond.
 A notary public bond is insurance for the public in case the notary damages someone financial and that person or entity is awarded compensation.
 The bond will pay regardless whether the notary has the funds or not.
 Depending on your state, the notary applicant will be required to submit a notary public bond with the application, during the application process or after the commission has been approved.
 A notary bond value ranges between $500 and $25,000 and costs between $30-$70, depending on your state.